Art Martinich

-Art Martinich is a former American soccer player who earned caps with the United States men's national soccer team in 1973.
+Art Martinich is an American former soccer player who earned caps with the United States men's national soccer team in 1973.

 Martinich's first game with the national team came in a 1–0 loss to Poland on August 3, 1973.
 He was subbed out for Richard Green at halftime.
 Two days later, he played every minute of a 1–0 win over Canada.
 His third, and last, game was five days after that when the U.S. lost 4–0 to Poland.